 The firm recognizes the importance of providing pro bono services to individuals and organizations unable to afford quality legal representation, and is committed to providing the same aggressive representation of its pro bono clients as any other firm clients.
 The firm encourages its attorneys to handle pro bono and other public service matters in any area in which they are interested.
 In addition to handling pro bono matters, firm attorneys serve on the boards of legal services organizations and are involved in advising various community, religious, charitable and other not-for-profit organizations.

 When making advancement and compensation decisions, legal experience obtained and hours worked on pro bono matters are treated comparably to experience and hours on other client matters.
+The firm’s pro bono matters are coordinated by David J. Abrams

-The firm handles matters referred by various legal services organizations and courts, including, among others, The Legal Aid Society, Her Justice, New York Lawyers for the Public Interest, Volunteer Lawyers for the Arts, Human Rights First, Immigration Equality, the Hebrew Immigrant Aid Society (HIAS), the Veterans Advocacy Project (affiliated with the Urban Justice Center), Kids in Need of Defense (KIND), the SNDY Pro Se Office, the Atlanta Volunteer Lawyers Association, the Northern District of California Pro Bono Project, the Santa Clara County Public Defenders Office and the SF Volunteer Lawyers Services Program.
+The firm handles matters referred by various legal services organizations and courts, including, among others, The Legal Aid Society, Her Justice, New York Lawyers for the Public Interest, Volunteer Lawyers for the Arts, Human Rights First, Immigration Equality, the Hebrew Immigrant Aid Society (HIAS), the Veteran Advocacy Project (affiliated with the Urban Justice Center), Kids in Need of Defense (KIND), the SDNY Pro Se Office, the Atlanta Volunteer Lawyers Association, the Northern District of California Pro Bono Project, the Santa Clara County Public Defenders Office and the SF Volunteer Lawyers Services Program.

-Kasowitz attorneys have handled pro bono cases involving a wide array of issues, including child custody and support, divorce, political asylum, immigration, landlord-tenant, government benefits, employment discrimination, special education, foreclosure defense, veteran’s rights, civil rights and representation of not-for-profit organizations.
+Kasowitz attorneys have handled pro bono cases involving a wide array of issues, including child custody and support, divorce, political asylum, immigration, landlord-tenant, government benefits, employment discrimination, foreclosure defense, veterans rights, special education, civil rights and representation of not-for-profit organizations.

 - Representing unaccompanied immigrant children facing removal from the United States to apply for asylum or special immigrant status.